- What is an apprenticeship?

-A personal statement may be required and this is where you can show the employer how interested you are in that type of job role and how studying for the degree at the same time will help you acquire the skills, knowledge and behaviour s to perform that job well
+A personal statement may be required and this is where you can show the employer how interested you are in that type of job role and how studying for the degree at the same time will help you and the employer by gaining the skills, knowledge and behaviours to perform that job well

 The university will want to see that you have the ability to complete the degree and that you are committed to working and studying.

 Discuss with your employer your progression in the workplace and how the apprenticeship scheme could be a cost effective way for you to learn and earn.

 Research they type of apprenticeship which links to your future job role.

 - Chartered Manager Degree Apprenticeship (CMDA)